PricewaterhouseCoopers (PwC) Scholars Program

 Freshmen who are selected into the program are notified following their acceptance to Binghamton University's School of Management.
 Typically, notifications are mailed between January and April.
 Students can also apply to become a member of the program during the second semester of their freshman year.

-Scholars have several additional requirements to complete as members of the program, and are continuously challenged to reach their full potential within the School of Management.
+Scholars have several requirements to complete as members of the program, and are continuously challenged to reach their full potential within the School of Management.

 Learn more about the program in this video created by PwC Scholars: